kuzudb/kuzu-blog/src/content/post/2025-03-23-kuzu-mcp-server.md

 introduced by Anthropic in late 2024.
 We're happy to announce that Kuzu now provides an MCP server that allows you to connect MCP clients -- like [Claude Desktop](https://www.anthropic.com/news/claude-desktop) and [Cursor](https://www.cursor.com/) agents -- to your Kuzu database!
-In this post, we'll cover the basics of MCP and walk through how to connect your Kuzu databases using two popular MCP clients.
+In this post, we'll cover the basics of MCP and walk through how to connect your Kuzu databases using these two popular MCP clients.

 ## What is MCP?

 [MCP](https://docs.anthropic.com/en/docs/agents-and-tools/mcp) is an open protocol developed by Anthropic that standardizes how tools and applications provide relevant context to large language models (LLMs).
-MCP has gained popularity very rapidly of late, largely due to the fact that it provides a standardized way for any LLM to interact with a variety of external data sources and tools, including databases.
+It's gained popularity very rapidly of late, largely due to the fact that it provides a standardized way for any LLM to interact with a variety of external data sources and tools, including databases.
 At Kuzu, we're all about making it easier for developers to build and deploy AI workflows on top of graph databases, and we thought it apt to contribute